sourcegraph/handbook/content/strategy-goals/strategy/enablement/repo-management/index.md

 - **Current status:** In progress
 - **Expected effort:** <5% team time (our role is largely in support of the [Search team](../../code-graph/search) who owns this work)
-- **Why:** Monorepos are commonplace but exert a huge toll on systems like ours - so much so that customers feel a significant ammount of pain and with
+- **Why:** Monorepos are commonplace but exert a huge toll on systems like ours—so much so that customers feel a significant ammount of pain and with

 #### [GitServer HA](https://docs.google.com/document/d/1U5KmrVRezD1wjs1g2dBkeCJIfGTJ4dzZ8zXudJaDNNU/edit#)